croquet/microverse/staging/docs/CardSpec.md

 boolean
 ```

 Specifies whether the card automatically locks other users out when one user is interacting.
+It defaults to `true`.

 ---